Kotlin/coroutines-examples/kotlin-coroutines-informal.md

 The following rules apply:
 * only function and constructor parameters may be marked with the `coroutine` modifier,
-* a parameter so marked must have a function type with arbitrary number of parameters declared (including extension function types),
+* a parameter so marked must have an extension-function type with arbitrary number of parameters declared, and have a receiver type (which indicates a controller),
+* the controller type may be any type at all,
-* the return type of such a function type must be `Coroutine<...>` where the type-argument is called a _controller types_,
+* the return type of such a function type must be `Continuation<Unit>`,
-* the controller type may be any type at all.

 In the body of a coroutine, member functions of the controller that are marked with the `suspend` modifier may be called without qualification and without passing the continuation parameter explicitly.

-The controller itself is not accessible through `this`.
-(We may allow other kinds of functions on controller to be called without qualification.)
+> We should probably make the controller itself inaccessible through `this`, but this is up to discussion.
+(We may allow other kinds of functions on controller to be called without qualification with a declaration-site opt-in mechanism.)

 A function may be marked as `suspend` (and thus be a _suspending function_) if
 * it has at least one parameter,